Ali-Hassan-63/DialWords/README.md

   - `7` → `PRS`
   - `8` → `TUV`
   - `9` → `WXY`
-- Recursively generates all possible letter combinations for the phone number.
+- Iteratively generates all possible letter combinations for the phone number.
 - Saves the results to a file named `word_combinations.txt`.

 ---